Winding up a solvent company

 Step 2 – Company members must pass a special resolution

-After the solvency declaration has been lodged, the company members must make a special resolution to wind up the company.
-You can do this by lodging a Notification of resolution (Form 205).
-They must also lodge a Notification of appointment or cessation of an external administrator (Form 505) and advise us of a liquidator's appointment.
+After the solvency declaration has been lodged, the company members must pass a special resolution to wind up the company.

-All members must be given at least 21 days notice (in writing) of the meeting to vote on the special resolution.
+All members must have at least 21 days notice (in writing) of the meeting to vote on the special resolution, although this can be reduced by agreement.
 At the meeting, at least 75% of company members must be in favour of the resolution for it to pass.
-The winding-up begins from the date the special resolution is passed.
+The company must also appoint a liquidator or liquidators, and the winding up begins from the date the special resolution is passed.

-Step 3 – Notice of the special resolution must be passed on the Published notices website
+Step 3 – Notice of the special resolution must be published on the Published notices website

-For more information on how to publish a notice, see Published notices website.
+For more information on how to publish a notice, see the Published notices website.

 Step 4 – Liquidator winds up company's affairs

-At any point, if the liquidator thinks the company will be unable to pay their debts in full, they must either:
+At any point, if the liquidator thinks the company will be unable to pay their debts in full within 12 months, they must either:

 - apply to the court for the company to be wound up in insolvency.